kemkartanya/kemkartanya/README.md

 # Hello! 👋👋

 I am _Tanya Kemkar_.
 I'm working remotely as a **Full Stack Developer** 🚀 for a US-based tech startup.
 I'm highly skilled with **JavaScript/TypeScript** 💻 and all its associated runtimes.
 I also build Android Apps in Kotlin.
+I'm passionate about Coding, Technology and Building awesome apps.

 ### 🌟 Technologies I've worked with: